 Chipmunk Situations & Solutions

-Chipmunks pose no real threat to people, but they can disrupt the garden and occasionally enter the home.
-Learn more about chipmunks.
+Chipmunks pose no real threat to people.
+However, they can be quite disruptive in the garden and, occasionally, gain access to your home.
+Learn more about them >.

 Chipmunks' burrows rarely cause structural damage.
 In most cases, they can be tolerated and should be left alone.